Top 16 Foods Containing Probiotics

 Natto is a Japanese dish made from soybeans fermented with Bacillus subtilis.
 Its unpleasant smell and gooey texture make it a rather acquired taste, you’ll either love it or hate it.
 Natto is a rich source of Bacillus subtilis, a probiotic that improves IBS symptoms, boosts your immunity and treats gastrointestinal conditions.

-Apart from that, it’s very high in calcium, proteins, and vitamins, especially vitamin K. It’s actually got more calcium than milk, so go on give it a try!
+Apart from that, this probiotic food is very high in calcium, proteins, and vitamins, especially vitamin K. It’s actually got more calcium than milk, so go on give it a try!

 Miso soup is a Japanese staple food.
 It’s made using miso paste, a salty paste made from fermented soybeans or other grains such as fermented barley or rice.